The slow-scale linear noise approximation: an accurate, reduced stochastic description of biochemical networks under timescale separation conditions

 The hLNA recipe: Langevin equation and noise statistics

-, where q1and q2 are given by equations (19) and (20).
+In the Results section, it was shown that a reduced CME description becomes possible whenever the effective stoichiometric matrix S’ as given by equation (13) evaluates to integer values.
+For the reaction scheme under consideration, it can be shown that, where q1and q2 are given by equations (19) and (20).
 The latter two quantities are generally real values and time-dependent and hence a reduced CME description is not generally possible.
 A simple choice which makes S’ integer-valued is the null choice, q1=q2=0, and indeed it is for these values that in the main text we show that the hLNA (and hence the heuristic CME) is a valid description of stochastic kinetics under timescale separation conditions.

 Details of the derivations for the gene network example

 Reduced rate equations

 where is the Michaelis-Menten constant of the enzyme which degrades the protein species.

 We cast the species in the full network (as given by reaction schemes (31) and (32)) into the form required by the convention set in the Introduction.
 We denote the slow species by X1=M and X2=P and the fast species by X3=GP, X4=G P2 and X5=EP.
 Note that the form of the gene with no bound protein (G) as well as the free enzyme species (E) do not appear explicitly in our description due to the two inherent conservation laws (same as shown in the previous section for the enzyme example except that here we immediately remove the extra species).
 The eleven constituent reactions are numbered in the following order: G→G + M, GP→GP + M, P + G→GP, GP→P + G, P + GP→G P2, G P2→P + GP, M→∅, M→M + P, P + E→EP, EP→P + E, and EP→E.